illyanyc/cu_fintech_assignments/19_blockchain_python/README.md

 ## Overview

 A multicurrency wallet deployed with [<code>hd-wallet-derive</code>](https://github.com/dan-da/hd-wallet-derive) and controlled via a Python program.
-The currencies inlude Test Bitcoin (tBTC) and Ethereum (ETH) running on a private test nework.
+The currencies include Test Bitcoin (tBTC) and Ethereum (ETH) running on a private test network.
 The connectivity to the test networks is provided by the [bit](https://ofek.dev/bit/) and [web3.py](https://web3py.readthedocs.io/en/stable/) libraries respectively. *This program was set up on Apple M1 Silicon computer, instructions provided below*

 ## Requirements